DefangLabs/samples/samples/rails/README.md

 3. Open up a shell in the VS Code terminal and run `docker compose -f compose.dev.yaml up`.

+## Configuration

+For this sample, you will need to provide the following [configuration](https://docs.defang.io/docs/concepts/configuration).
+Note that if you are using the 1-click deploy option, you can set these values as secrets in your GitHub repository and the action will automatically deploy them for you.

+### `POSTGRES_PASSWORD`
+This password will be used to initialize the PostgreSQL database and to connect to it.

 ## Deployment

 > [!NOTE]